 That’s why we’ve done some of the legwork for you.
 As a password management company, we know a thing or two about creating a password policy that makes sense and employees will follow.
 Use this guide to help you get started.

-Check out Dashlane’s business plans or get started with a free business trial.
+Check out our personal plans or get started with a free trial.

 A password policy is a set of best practices and rules related to password use for your business accounts.
 Companies establish a policy for employees with the ultimate goal of improving cybersecurity.